Idea

 Continuous Learning Platforms

 This one is already picking up pace in 2023 and will continue to gain steam.
-These learning platforms offer a wide range of training resources and opportunities for continuous development with resources from within the organization as well as without.
-The great thing is there can be fully curated learning paths for employees to achieve larger goals.
+These platforms, known as learning experience platforms (LXPs, as opposed to LMSs), offer a wide range of training resources and opportunities for continuous development with resources from within and outside the organization.
+The great thing is that fully curated learning paths can help employees achieve larger goals.

 These platforms may include online courses, webinars, microlearning modules, and collaborative learning communities.
-It’s likely that they integrate with learning platforms such as LinkedIn Learning and Udemy and provide a seamless learning experience.
+They likely integrate with learning platforms such as LinkedIn Learning and Udemy and provide one seamless platform for all training content.

 Wrap Up

-Without training, there is no technical enablement.
-Training plays a crucial role in technical enablement by equipping employees with the skills and knowledge needed to leverage technology effectively and add the necessary value to the organization.
+Technical enablement is impossible without training.
+Training plays a crucial role in technical enablement by equipping employees with the skills and knowledge needed to leverage technology effectively and add value to the organization.

-It bridges the gap between technology capabilities and employee proficiency, leading to improved individual performance and overall organizational success.
+It bridges the gap between technology capabilities and employee proficiency, improving individual performance and overall organizational success.

 Training bridges the gap between technology capabilities and employee proficiency.